 Effect on Growth Rates

 Real sectors can suffer significantly from financial instability in the country.
 As a result, foreign investors have become crucial for companies.
 However, it isn't easy to attract foreign investors to the country in money laundering countries.
-Because the price instability caused by black money in the financial system will affect the credibility of the economy in the external environment, rational entrepreneurs will find it inconvenient to invest in the country because they will also consider the country's risk while investing.
+Because the price instability caused by black money in the financial system will affect the economy's credibility in the external environment, rational entrepreneurs will find it inconvenient to invest in the country because they will also consider the country's risk while investing.
 If the legal money escapes from entering the country, it will result in investment rates not increasing.
 So there will occur a long-term sustainable growth decline.

 Countries with a high volume of money are considered risky places for investors.
 For those who want to attract international capital to their countries, fighting black money is an important message that provides investors confidence.
 Through the struggle's effectiveness, investors will increase, which will positively affect growth rates and the economy.